 The course also makes extensive use of films, documentaries and other visual materials.
-The students will use and develop IT skills in terms of word processing, creating animated powerpoint presentations, sound and video editing, using edmodo, google docs, dropbox, tweeting, and blogging.
+The students will use and develop IT skills in terms of word processing, creating animated powerpoint presentations, sound and video editing, managebac, google docs and online resources.